-SAN DIEGO, December 15, 2020– Memories and the holidays are synonymous and 2020 will be no different, Santa Claus may be in a mask, but the love we share at this season will always remain in our hearts all year long.
-Of course, please follow the safety guidelines for COVID-19 during your celebrations.
+SAN DIEGO, December 21, 2021– Memories and the holidays are synonymous and 2021 will be no different.
+Santa Claus may still be in a mask, but the love we share at this season will always remain in our hearts all year long.
+Of course, please follow the safety guidelines for the new variant omicron COVID during your celebrations.

 Christmas was always a wonderful experience growing up in San Diego, California but Christmas in San Diego was never a holiday draped in a dense coat of newly fallen snow.

 A very San Diego Christmas

 The concept of a white Christmas is not entirely lost on those who live in warm climates.
 However, in sunny San Diego, the experience of dashing through the snow is completely foreign.

 Even though December is the coldest month of the year in San Diego, the average is still in the high 60’s.
 Temperatures of 75 degrees or more are not uncommon during Christmas week.
 The all-time record: 88 degrees!